How Many Years Does It Take to Become a Doctor | Path to a Medical Career

 The Doctor requirements at a glance may look intimidating, however you can easily build momentum with each step.
 Begin by gathering all the material and knowledge you need from people around you or from former students.
 This can give you an inside scoop on individualized experiences.

 From the outside, the best ticket in is first developing strong study skills.
-You need to get quickly started on top-rated MCAT prep books.
+You need to get quickly started on top-rated MCAT prep books or online prep courses.
 This way you can develop consistent scores to test into a top medical school.
 The prep to get into med school is an important step.

 Take it one step at a time.
 It’s best to manage how you need to allocate your energy.
 Looking at the requirements from a glance can seem like a lot of steps, but continue to take it slowly and you’ll progress with each step.